Thirsty? The signs of dehydration can be found from the brain all the way down to your bowels

 Staying hydrated is all about flushing out toxins.
 If you can’t cleanse yourself with water, then the body will find a way.
 This could result in acne, not just on your face, but in other parts of your body, too.
 Your skin needs to stay moisturized or else it’ll cause the oil glands to work overtime.

-If your poop is having trouble passing by, then it probably means you haven’t been drinking.
+If you have trouble passing poop, then it probably means you haven’t been drinking.
 The large intestine absorbs water from your food waste when you’re dehydrated, and this leads to hard stool.
 Water in the digestive tract helps soften stool and make it easier to pass.
 It doesn’t really cure constipation, but it’ll lessen the chances of it happening.